TinyD\'ej\`aVu: Smaller RAM and Faster Inference with Neural Networks on MCUs for Sensor Data Streams: Conclusion

 \section{Conclusion}

-Cheap, always-on devices use small artificial neural networks to continuously perform inference on time series of sensor data.
-These devices use microcontroller-based hardware, whose smaller energy consumption and tinier price tag are determined by peak RAM usage.
-In this paper, we thus designed \methodName, a memory- and compute-efficient framework for time-series inference transforming temporal operators into State-Space models (SSMs), and leveraging streaming-aware optimizations such as sliding window reuse and mixed-precision arithmetic. \methodName can reduce peak RAM use by up to 99\% without affecting inference accuracy and achieve up to $200 \times$ speed up by eliminating redundant computation on data stream.
+Embedded intelligence is deployed on cheap, always-on devices using small artificial neural networks to continuously perform inference on time series of sensor data.
+These devices use microcontroller-based hardware, whose smaller energy consumption and tinier price tag are determined by peak \ac{RAM} usage.
+Targeting this segment, in this paper, we designed \methodName, a memory- and compute-efficient framework for time-series inference transforming temporal operators into \acp{SSM}, and leveraging streaming-aware optimizations such as sliding window reuse and mixed-precision arithmetic. \methodName can reduce peak \ac{RAM} use by up to 90\% compared to state-of-the-art without affecting inference accuracy and can achieve up to $20 \times$ speed up by eliminating redundant computation on data stream.
 We published an open source implementation of \methodName which is portable on most commercially available microcontroller boards.
 This makes \methodName an interesting tool for the design of drastically more energy-efficient long-sequence processing of sensor data time series on extremely resource-constrained devices.